 I’ve noticed some hosts will even pay you a small amount each week.
 With these work away jobs, there are many things you could be doing.
 There are many hosts that would like help repairing things around their homes or need assistance on a farm.
 However, the most viable option for college students who want to be in a city is definitely a position working in a hostel or bed and breakfast as a desk assistant or maid.

 Also, most work away hosts keep in mind that you want to travel and experience the city in which you’re staying.
 Therefore, they will usually only work you a few hours a day and give you the weekends off.

 Lastly, most of us know at least one person who lives or is studying in Europe; contact them!
 You never know; they may welcome you into their home.
 In my case, my family on my dad’s side is from the United Kingdom, so to make it even cheaper for myself, I was able to stay with my grandmother in Scotland who, not only provided me with a roof over my head, but three meals a day and lots and lots of shortbread cookies.

+Some smaller tips that can save you quite a few euros is to look for free things to do, such as this free walking tour stockholm, always eat at restaurants and cafes that are outside the main square/tourist area because they will be a lot cheaper, and finally carry some snacks so you’re not always spending money on expensive food inside the tourist places you decide to go.
 These are just a few of the tips I have, but the most expensive part of your trip will be your plane ticket.
 Everything else could be inexpensive if you take my advice as well as do lots of research on your destinations.
 Get to saving and fulfill your European dreams this summer.
 It will be worth every single penny.